sushimonk345/sushimonk345/README.md

 - 👋 Hi, I’m @sushimonk345
 - 👀 I’m interested in astronomy, tech, physics and rockets.
-- 🌱 I’m currently learning and planning to learn HTML, CSS, Javascript, Python, and Java.
+- 🌱 I’m currently learning and planning to learn HTML, C, Python, and Embedded Systems.
-- 💞️ I’m looking to collaborate on FTC Robotics related and data analysis.
+- 💞️ I’m looking to collaborate on FTC Robotics, data analysis, astronomical data, and rocketry.
-- 📫 How to reach me through my email, shashiderk2009@gmail.com
+- 📫 My email is nwrockets69@gmail.com
-- 😄 Pronouns: Nah.
+- 😄 Pronouns: HE/HIM.
-- ⚡ Fun fact: Nah.
+- ⚡ Fun fact: Huge Pinegrove fan.
+Aphasia is a top 10.